TylerLu/Huddle/README.md

 ![](Images/cert-key-credential.png)

-### Export the certificate and convert to base64 string
+### Export the Certificate and Convert to Base64 String

 The following commands will export the certificate and convert it to base64 string.